 You can also use ArcMap to set parameters that will be applied in the analysis by default.
 These include network locations, such as facilities and barriers, and solver properties, like number of facilities to find and restrictions.
 For more information about working with network analysis layers in ArcMap, see the Network Analyst section of the ArcGIS Help.

 After you have created and saved your map document, you can create the network analysis service by following the steps in How to publish a service.
 When publishing the resource, keep in mind the following:

-In ArcGIS for Desktop, there are two publishing scenarios: one where you copy the data to the server when publishing, and one where you do not copy the data to the server when publishing.
+In ArcGIS Desktop, there are two publishing scenarios: one where you copy the data to the server when publishing, and one where you do not copy the data to the server when publishing.
 If you will not be copying data to the server when publishing, you'll need to explicitly give the ArcGIS Server account read permissions to the data referenced by the map document before you publish.
 If you'll be copying data to the server when publishing, you do not need to grant the ArcGIS Server account permissions to your data.
-This process is described in detail in the help topic Making your data accessible to ArcGIS for Server.
+This process is described in detail in the help topic Making your data accessible to ArcGIS Server.

 When specifying capabilities in the Service Editor, make sure Network Analysis is enabled.

 For a detailed example of publishing a network analysis service, see Tutorial: Publishing a network analysis service.

 You can use network analysis services to provide specialized or locally hosted routing in your desktop applications.
 For example, the Find Route dialog box in ArcMap and the Route dialog box in Explorer for ArcGIS are originally configured to access Esri-hosted network analysis services.
 If you want to use your own service, either because you have added special rules or data or because you lack an Internet connection, you can reconfigure these commands to use your own network analysis service.
 This does not require writing any code.